jon-harper/OmniBox/docs/support/panel_mounts.md

 | [:material-git: `Template`][git_rear_template] | A Fusion 360 template with profiles for panel mounted connectors and fans. | ...Want to create your own panel. |
 <!-- | [:material-git: `Micro Fit 3`][git_molex_rear]    | Use Molex Micro Fit 3 panel mounted connectors.
 Pinout diagrams for each panel are included. | ...Want to create a diconnectable wiring harness for your printer. | -->

-!!! note "Note: Micro Fit 3"
-    Rear panels using Molex Micro Fit 3 connectors were available in early releases.
-They have been pulled to continue development.

 ## Supported Hardware

 In addition to [fans][fans], templates and predesigned panels are available to mount a variety of hardware.